SeyeAlexander/FootVille/readme.md

 Yet to be completed.

 Upon completion
-Frontend will be able to consume the backend API, Additional features added to the backend, on the cart model and app.js
+Frontend will be able to consume the backend API, The starter folder contains the fronted files.
+Additional features added to the backend, on the cart model and app.js.

 ## Other